mark-john-ignacio/tryhackme-notes/01-pre-security/01-intro-to-lan.md

 ## ✅ Summary

-A quick 1–3 sentence explanation of what the room was about.
-Example:

 > This room introduced the basics of LAN (Local Area Networks), covering how devices communicate within the same network using switches, IPs, and routing.
 Also, ARP and DHCP

 ---